 This blog reviews a recent policy document from NHS England, which aims to introduce expert medical and rehabilitation services, including mental health and palliative care services, into all nursing and care homes.
-This blog reviews the proposal, showing how it could be simplified and use to provide accessible, expert rehabilitation services not only into care homes but also to people in the wider community.
+This blog reviews the proposal, showing how it could be simplified and used to provide accessible, expert rehabilitation services not only into care homes but also to people in the wider community.

 NHS England and NHS Improvement have published a document which, if implemented as written, could transform rehabilitation (and healthcare in general) within the UK.
 It is “The Framework for Enhanced Health in Care Homes” (Version 2, March 2020) available here.
 The second and third elements (of seven) are “Multidisciplinary team support” and “Falls prevention, reablement, and rehabilitation including strength and balance”.

-The totally artificial distinction between these two, and the third element which is “high quality palliative and end-of-life care, mental health, and dementia care” shows that they need some clinical input and advice from people who work in the NHS and who understand rehabilitation.
+The totally artificial distinction between these two, and the third element which is “high-quality palliative and end-of-life care, mental health, and dementia care” shows that they need some clinical input and advice from people who work in the NHS and who understand rehabilitation.
 It shows a residual attachment to categorising patients, needs, and services artificially.
-Last, it also demonstrates the need to have a rehabilitation organisation in the UK, to get engaged with initiative such as this.
+Last, it also demonstrates the need to have a rehabilitation organisation in the UK, to get engaged with initiatives such as this.
 The framework proposal would benefit from an informed understanding of rehabilitation.

-This initiative is, nevertheless, a brilliant opportunity to provide a holistic, whole person service to patients with complex problems.
+This initiative is, nevertheless, a brilliant opportunity to provide a holistic, whole-person service to patients with complex problems.
 We (rehabilitation clinicians) should get involved, help write a still better version 3 within the next year, and thereby ensure that when we need these services, they will help us properly!
 The NHS has also realised that this initiative could support any response to Covid-19 (here).

 I will draw attention to some key points.
 The outline summary is at the end